New York State Assembly votes to block fracking until 2015

-A moratorium on fracking has been in place in the Empire State since 2008 due to concerns the process, which involves pumping chemical-laced water and sand deep below the surface to extract natural gas from shale, can contaminate water supplies.
+A moratorium on fracking has been in place in the Empire State since 2008 because of concerns that the practice, which involves pumping chemical-laced water and sand deep below the surface to extract natural gas from shale, can contaminate water supplies.

 The current legislation applies to the Utica and Marcellus shale gas deposits, some of the most significant in the country.
-It requires a full review process, including a new study to look at the potential public health impact.
+It requires a full review process, including a new study to look at the potential public health impact of fracking.

 "We will not sit idly by and endanger the health and safety of our communities by rushing necessary health and safety reviews," Assembly Speaker Sheldon Silver said in a statement before the vote.